2.7.3 Compliance

 • to contact the Agent if there is a valid reason for non-attendance and

-• that he or she has the right to appeal against the suspension.
+• that they has the right to appeal against the suspension.

 The letter to the employer advises the effective date of the suspension and requests that payments not be made beyond that date.